severalnines/docs/administration.rst

 HTTP or HTTPS
 `````````````

 Running HTTP or HTTPS on custom port will change the ClusterControl UI and the CMONAPI URL e.g :samp:`http://{ClusterControl_host}:8080/clustercontrol` and :samp:`https://{ClusterControl_host}:4433/cmonapi`.
-Thus, you may need to re-register the new CMONAPI URL for managed cluster at ClusterControl UI Cluster Registration page.
+Thus, you may need to re-register the new CMONAPI URL for managed cluster at ClusterControl UI `Cluster Registration <user-guide/index.html#cluster-registrations>`_ page.

 MySQL
 `````